GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 # Stencil and Function Basics

 NDSL derives its power from the ability to accelerate and dynamically compile code.
-To do this, NDSL has two constructs which are used to denote and contain acceleratable code: "stencils" and "functions".
+To do this, NDSL creates an interface to two GT4Py constructs which are used to denote and contain acceleratable code: "stencils" and "functions".
 Conceptually, the two are similar, but their uses are different.

 ## Stencils